man-group/arctic/docs/chunkstore.md

 `symbol, item, chunker=DateChunker(), **kwargs`

 `symbol` is the name that is used to store/retrieve the data in Arctic. `item` is the dataframe/series.
 If you wish to change the chunker type, you can use the keyword arg `chunker` to specify a new chunker.
 Optional keyword args are passed on to the chunker.
-For the case of DateRange chunker, you can specify a `chunk_size` (D, M, or Y).
+For the case of DateRange chunker, you can specify a `chunk_size` (D, M, Y, or any other datetime frequency supported by Panads).

 `write` is designed to write and replace data.
 If you write symbol `test` with one dataset and write it again with another, the original data will be overwritten.